omise/omise-flask-example/README.md

 > Flask uses a concept of blueprints for making application components and supporting common patterns within an application or across applications.
 > Blueprints can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.
 > A Blueprint object works similarly to a Flask application object, but it is not actually an application.
-> Rather it is a blueprint of how to construct or extend an application.
+> Rather, it is a blueprint of how to construct or extend an application.

 In theory, you could extract these blueprints and include them in your own Opn-powered Flask application.

-### Laying Out the blueprint
+### Laying out the blueprint

-On disk, the `checkout` blueprint and its template are stored in a folder called `payment` which resembles:
+On disk, the `checkout` blueprint and its template are stored in a folder called `payment` that resembles:

 ```
 $ tree payment